Yahya Kalley

-Yahya Kalley (born 20 March 2001) is a Swedish professional footballer who plays for Allsvenskan club IFK Norrköping as a left-back.
+Yahya Kalley (born 20 March 2001) is a Swedish professional footballer who plays as a left-back for Erovnuli Liga club Dinamo Batumi in Georgia.

 Club career

 On 8 July 2023, IFK Norrköping signed Kalley on a permanent basis until the end of 2025, following his loan.

+On 30 January 2026, Kalley joined Portuguese Primeira Liga club Estrela da Amadora on a contract until June 2028.

 International career

 Born in Sweden, Kalley is of Gambian descent.
 He is a youth international for Sweden.